-Valley History Explorer Hike #3: Swannanoa (Davidson Grave and Alexander Farm Ruins)
+Valley History Explorer Hike #3: Swannanoa (Davidson Grave)

-This hike will take hikers to see the grave of the first European settler west of the Blue Ridge – Samuel Davidson (located on private property), who was killed by Native Americans shortly after settling in 1784.
+This hike will take hikers to see the grave of one the first European settlers west of the Blue Ridge – Samuel Davidson (located on private property), who was killed by Native Americans shortly after moving with his family and an enslaved woman, Liza, to the area in 1784.
 The hike will continue to the ruins of Alexander Farm, an early boarding house run by Davidson’s descendants.